donntrenton/pantheon/docs/Getting-Started/Private-Network-Quickstart.md

 Search for the deployed contracts and transactions in the block explorer using the addresses displayed in your output.

-Continue with the regular tutorial steps in the [Testing the smart contract section](https://truffleframework.com/tutorials/pet-shop#testing-the-smart-contract).
+Continue with the Truffle tutorial steps in the [Testing the smart contract](https://truffleframework.com/tutorials/pet-shop#testing-the-smart-contract) section.

-To run the tests in the [Running the tests section](https://truffleframework.com/tutorials/pet-shop#running-the-tests), specify our private network:
+To run the tests in the [Running the tests](https://truffleframework.com/tutorials/pet-shop#running-the-tests) section, specify the private network:

 ```bash
 truffle test --network quickstartWallet